© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two small stone circles 530m ESE of King Arthur's Hall is a scheduled monument protected by Historic England under reference 1004459.
 View the official record →

-Two small stone circles 530m ESE of King Arthur's Hall is a Neolithic or Bronze Age monument located in Cornwall, England.
+The two small stone circles located 530 metres east-south-east of King Arthur's Hall form part of the Bronze Age ritual landscape of Bodmin Moor in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004459.

 Two small stone circles 530m ESE of King Arthur's Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004459.